-Imposter Syndrome and the Return to Work
+Imposter Syndrome and the return to work

 One of the biggest triggers of imposter syndrome is returning to work after a period of absence.
 This comes up time and time again through the research I do, when I conduct webinars, and talking with clients in my programmes.